annotation/text-fabric/tf/docs/main/top.md

 A corpus of ancient texts and linguistic annotations represents a large body of knowledge.
 Text-Fabric makes that knowledge accessible to programmers and non-programmers.

-Text-Fabric is a piece of machinery for processing such corpora as annotated graphs.
+Text-Fabric is machinery for processing such corpora as annotated graphs.

 ## Straight to ...